 The ocean floor looks so beautiful and cool.
 But it’s a lot of work to swim down there with an air tank to take pictures.
 So, let a turtle do the work!
 Some scientists strapped a videocamera onto the back of a sea turtle.
-We can now watch on video everything the turtle saw while swimming through the beautiful Great Barrier Reef.
+We can now watch everything the turtle saw while swimming through the beautiful Great Barrier Reef.
 Of course, sea turtles swim at less than 2 miles an hour (a little slower than we humans walk), so the trip isn’t speedy.
 But these slowpokes live for up to 80 years, and can stay underwater for 5 minutes at a time.
 Many of them swim up to 1,500 miles to lay eggs on the same beach where they were born.
 Carrying a camera is easier!

 Wee ones: If a turtle has 2 back legs and 2 front legs, how many legs does it have?

 Little kids: Sea turtles swim as slowly as we walk.
 Walk across the room and count your steps.
 What number did you reach?
 Bonus: Sea turtles’ shells have 5 hexagon shapes on top, with 4 pentagons on the left and 4 more on the right.
 How many total shapes is that?

 Big kids: If the turtle goes underwater at exactly 3:55 pm and stays under for 5 minutes, at what time does it come up?
 Bonus: If this turtle is 51 years old, how much longer than you has it lived — or how much longer have you lived?

 Little kids: Different for everyone…see if you can count that high!
 Bonus: 13 shapes.